 What if you can’t answer your toddler’s question?

-I have to admit; there have been times my toddlers have asked me something and I have sat there scratchin’ my noggin’ because honestly, I have no idea.
+I have to admit.
+There have been times my toddlers have asked me something, and I have sat there scratchin’ my noggin’ because honestly, I have no idea.
 In the I-don’t-know realm, I find it best to look it up with my toddlers.
-I don’t think it s a bad thing for them to see that mom doesn’t know everything– contrary to my husband’s belief, but that I am willing to search for the answers when I don’t know them, which is a lesson all kids should learn.
+I don’t think it s a bad thing for them to see that mom doesn’t know everything, but that I am willing to search for the answers when I don’t know them, which is a lesson all kids should learn.

 There are other instances where I do know the answer, but I feel it’s a tsk to advanced to explain to a young kid.
 Things like, “where do babies come from?” fall into this category for some parents.
 In that case, I usually offer a brief and simple yet honest explanation and redirect the conversation to something else to fill my toddler’s curiosity.
 For example, in the where-babies-are-from quandary, I may say, “from a mommy’s belly” and then move on to tell an enrapturing story about when my my toddler was a baby in my belly.